 Yesterday I photographed another lifer!
-An American Dipper with prey at Cascade Springs in the Heber Valley of Utah.
-We went looking for a juvenile Saw-whet Owl that people had seen and reported the day before and got sidetracked by the only aquatic North American Songbird.
+An American Dipper with prey at Cascade Springs above the Heber Valley of Utah.
+I went looking for a juvenile Saw-whet Owl that people had seen and reported the day before and got sidetracked by the only aquatic North American Songbird.

 American Dippers actually swim under water using their wings to find their prey in fast moving streams with rocks and logs in them.
 They can even walk on the streambed under the water.